How to become a career with a psychology degree, with the right education and experience, you can earn a good salary, but also have lots of fun.

 Psychology is the study of human behavior and mental processes.
 It is the scientific study of human nature, including its physical, biological, psychological, social, and cultural aspects.

 Psychology is a very broad field and is often divided into several subfields.
-It is considered an academic discipline and is taught at most universities in the United States.
+It is considered an academic discipline taught at most universities in the United States.

 Psychologists use a variety of research techniques to study people.
 These include experiments, surveys, and case studies.

 Psychologists also look for patterns in human behavior and try to find explanations for these behaviors.
-These explanations may be based on what we know about the brain or other parts of the body.
+These explanations may be based on what we know about the brain or other body parts.

 Careers in psychology

 There are many careers in psychology.
 One of the most popular is as a counselor or therapist.
 Counselors and therapists help people with emotional and mental health issues.
-They work to reduce stress and build confidence, which is why they are often referred to as life coaches.
+They work to reduce stress and build confidence, so they are often called life coaches.

 Another popular career in psychology is that of a psychologist.
 Psychologists study the mind, behavior, and emotions of human beings.
 They use this knowledge to help people with emotional and mental health problems.